chairfull/my_lora_workflow/README.md

 - Upload the zip to your Google drive.
 - `Right Click` it in GDrive, select `Share` or `Get link`.
 - Toggle `Make Public`.
+- Click `Copy link`.

 ## 2) Kohya
 I used: https://github.com/Linaqruf/kohya-trainer (Dreambooth method, top one.)

-I use the Google colab version as my GPU sucks, but I assume it works the same if you downloaded.
+I use the Google colab version as my GPU sucks, but I assume it works the same if you run it on your pc.

 I mostly BLIP to auto caption the images.
 Recently I started upping the word count from `15-75` to `30-100`, and the results have seemed a tinge better?